dejardim/sisgesc/BUILD.md

-# Build Instructions for Sisgest
+# Build Instructions for Sisgesc

-This document provides detailed instructions on how to build and run Sisgest, the school management system, both for development and production environments.
+This document provides detailed instructions on how to build and run Sisgesc, the school management system, both for development and production environments.
 Please follow these steps carefully to ensure a smooth setup.

 ---